Tesla picks Texas site for second US vehicle assembly plant

 Musk has been unhappy with California, where earlier this year he flouted local orders to stay closed to help stem the spread of the novel coronavirus.
 Musk has threatened to move the company’s headquarters out of Palo Alto and all future vehicles out of the plant in Fremont, a reworked factory that once was run jointly by Toyota and General Motors.

+Republican Texas Gov. Greg Abbott has not allowed cities and counties to impose local orders that would close businesses as the virus began surging to record levels this summer.
+The state did not give Tesla any additional financial incentives, Abbott spokesman John Wittman said.

+“Tesla is one of the most exciting and innovative companies in the world, and we are proud to welcome its team to the State of Texas,” Abbott said in a statement.

-The Austin area’s chamber of commerce says that Texas has no corporate or individual income taxes.
+Texas has no corporate or individual income taxes.
 It also touts the region’s young workforce as one of the most educated in the country.
 Nearly 47% of adults have at least a bachelor’s degree, pushing Austin into the top 10 among large metro areas, the site says.
 But at present, Tesla can’t legally sell its vehicles in Texas.
 A state law requires cars to be sold through franchised dealers, not company stores like Tesla operates.

 Tulsa put up a good fight, but may have been used to win better terms from Texas.
 Oklahoma boasts about its low tax rates and cost of living, particularly low utility costs.
 Musk even visited the Tulsa site earlier this month.